Public pension plans often have higher education pensions that are better for employees in public K-12 schools in the same state.

 Around the same time, however, K-12 employees were expected to stay at their job until retirement.
 “At the time, many states forbade teachers from marrying or having children, and the only ones who remained in the profession had no other dependable sources of income.
 This was well before Social Security was extended to public servants, and states operated all-or-nothing retirement plans that awarded pensions to employees with 25 or more years of service.”

 While state plans have improved over time, and many teachers are now enrolled in Social Security, “pension plans still struggle to offer adequate benefits to workers who don’t remain in one school system for their full careers.”
+This continues the fact that higher education pensions are better than K-12 for employees in the same state.

 Read the whole article at The 74 Million.